 How can something so small cause so much agony?
 This thought, along with several other expletives ran through my mind as I clicked from webpage to webpage searching for a cure to my constant itching.
 What was the source of my anguish?
 Chiggers!
 My entire body (mostly the more private parts) was covered in chigger bites.

 Is it a bee?
 Is it a wasp?
 No, it’s a syrphid fly, and they are rather abundant this year.
-We’ve had several questions come into our offices about them and while at a cookout with my family this weekend we got to experience dozens of them flying around and occasionally landing on us.
+We’ve had several questions come into our offices about them.
+While at a cookout with my family this weekend, we got to experience dozens of them flying around and occasionally landing on us.

 I love compost.
 If you have ever sat in one of my classes, you will know that 1) Soil tests can be so important, 2) Always read and follow your pesticides labels (and are those poisons really necessary?), and 3) I love compost!